owncloud-archive/documentation/admin_manual/configuration/server/occ_command.rst

-  occ ransomguard:scan <timestamp> <user>    Report all changes in a user's account, starting from timestamp. occ ransomguard:restore <timestamp> <user> Revert all operations in a user account after a point in time.
+  occ ransomguard:scan <timestamp> <user>    Report all changes in a user's account, starting from timestamp. occ ransomguard:restore <timestamp> <user> Revert all operations in a user account after a point in time. occ ransomguard:lock <user>                Set a user account as read-only when malicious activity is suspected. occ ransomguard:unlock <user>              Unlock a user account after ransomware issues have been resolved.

 .. _sharing_commands_label: